 The AYK SSI Chinook Salmon Expert Panel presents the “AYK Chinook Salmon Research Action Plan.”

-The AYK SSI Chinook Salmon Expert Panel has released its new research blueprint addressing declined Western Alaska salmon populations entitled: “Arctic-Yukon-Kuskokwim Chinook Salmon Research Action Plan: Evidence of Decline of Chinook Salmon Populations and Recommendations for Future Research.”
+The AYK SSI Chinook Salmon Expert Panel has released its research blueprint addressing declined Western Alaska salmon populations entitled: “Arctic-Yukon-Kuskokwim Chinook Salmon Research Action Plan: Evidence of Decline of Chinook Salmon Populations and Recommendations for Future Research.”

 The Chinook Salmon Action Plan was developed by a thirteen-member panel of salmon scientists and was co-chaired by Daniel Schindler (Professor, School of Aquatic and Fishery Sciences, University of Washington) and Charles Krueger (Science Director, Great Lakes Fishery Commission).
 The panel’s diverse areas of expertise extended over the entire freshwater and marine life cycle phases of the salmon and it included scientists from two divisions within the Alaska Department of Fish and Game, NOAA Fisheries, US Geological Survey, US Forest Service and several universities (Simon Fraser University, University of Michigan, and University of Washington).